 The big day itself is January 6th.
 The children wake up and run downstairs to find out that the food and the hay is eaten, but most importantly, there are gifts waiting to be opened by the kids.
 At least for the kids who behaved well the past year because the children who didn’t behave well get coal instead of a present.

-The Three Kings Parade is a huge happening in Barcelona and if you’re in town at January 5th, you really should be there!
-The parade starts at 18:00 at Av. del Marquès de l’Argentera and will pass through Barcelona’s main streets until around 21:00, when they arrive at Av.
+The Three Kings or Los Reyes Magos parade is a huge happening in Barcelona; and if you’re in town at January 5th, you really should be there!
+The parade starts at 18:00 at Av. del Marquès de l’Argentera; and will pass through Barcelona’s main streets until around 21:00, when they arrive at Av.
 Reina Maria Cristina.
 The parade will pass by Plaça Urquinaona, Plaça Catalunya, Plaça Universitat, Avinguda del Paral·lel and Plaça Espanya among others.
 The full route is available at the official website of Barcelona.